 4. Gelatin is in More Than Just Jello

 You’re probably familiar with the fact that gelatin is made from rendered cow bones and skin.
-This product is commonly found in Jello, marshmallows, and other gummy candies, but what you may not know is that gelatin can also be found in film.
+This product is commonly found in Jello, marshmallows, and other gummy candies, but what you may not know is that gelatin can also be found in the film.
 This means both photography and movies are likely to require animal products unless you go digital!
 Hey, knowing this is a great excuse to go buy that new digital camera you’ve been dreaming about.

 5. Cars are Brimming With Cow By-Products

 Car tires are made using stearic acid, a cow by-product, but that’s not where it ends.
-Many cars, of course, have leather seats, but they also use glue created from beef protein in car bodies and hydraulic brake fluid is actually made from cow fat.
+Many cars, of course, have leather seats, but they also use glue created from beef protein in car bodies, and hydraulic brake fluid is actually made from cow fat.
 Anyone up to walk to work tomorrow?

 6. Cows Parts Create Explosives